-GENERAL WARNINGS Do not attempt to feed, pick up or touch wild animals, reptiles or insects.
-Do not pick up or handle unexpended or unexploded ordinance or munitions.
-Do not attempt to cross flooded areas or roadways.
-Do not start fires using gasoline.

-PREPARATION AND CAUTION

-If living near the water and/or in a low lying area, know your properties height above mean sea level and high tide, monitor storm surge information from the National Weather Service or local news and be prepared to evacuate (See resources page).

-Boat owners should be prepared to remove boats from the water or establish storm anchorage during Nor'easter storms or hurricanes.
+GENERAL WARNINGS Ø Do not use outdoor/camping type gas stoves Ø Do not attempt to feed, pick up or touch wild or charcoal grills indoors. animals, reptiles or insects. Ø Do not attempt to handle or move damaged power lines. Ø Do not pick up or handle unexpended or unexploded ordinance or munitions. Ø Do not attempt to drive over downed power lines. Ø Do not attempt to cross flooded areas or roadways. Ø Do not remain outdoors during a lightning Ø Do not start fires using gasoline. storm.
+PREPARATION AND CAUTION If living near the water and/or in a low lying area, ki now your properties height above mean sea level and high tide, monitor storm surge information from the National Weather Service or local news and be prepared to evacuate (See resources page).
+Boat owners should be prepared to remove boats f rom the water or establish storm anchorage during Nor'easter storms or hurricanes.
+GOLDEN I RULES Always do what Police Officers, Firefighters and Emergency Managers ask you to do.

-GOLDEN RULES

-Always do what Police Officers, Firefighters and Emergency Managers ask you to do.
 Remember they are here to protect and help keep you and your family safe.

-You should remain indoors until the "All Clear" has been announced.
+You should remain indoors until the " All Clear " has been announced.
 All Clear means if you ensure proper precautions are observed it is safe to resume normal activities within reason.
 During and immediately after a destructive weather event like a hurricane or tornado you should remain indoors under shelter.
 Your presence on the roads may interfere with or slow life saving efforts.
-Venturing outdoors may place you or family members in danger due to downed power lines or debris falling from trees or wires.
+Venturing outdoors may place you or famil or debris falling from trees or wires.
 Station Emergency Operations will send emergency medical, damage assessment teams and debris removal crews as soon as it is safe.

-Report any suspicious activities you observe.

-Do Not accept gifts or packages from strangers.
+Report any suspicious activities you observe. · · · · · · · · · · · · · · · · · · · Do Not accept gifts or packages from strangers.
 Terrorists are offering free gifts to unwary and unassuming people.
 The gift may be a wrapped package, radio or other electronic device which may contain a remote detonated improvised explosive device (IED).

-GUIDE INFORMATION

-On page 2 you can enter your contact information; name, address and telephone number.
-If needed a child can provide the information to emergency dispatchers.
+GUIDE INFORMATION On page 2 you can enter your contact information; name, address and telephone number.
+If needed a child can provide the information to emergency d ispatchers.